Our Mission

 Who should apply?

-The Honors Program is a community of curious people who think about college as more than a place to earn a degree but as a place to explore and grow.
+The Honors Program is a community of curious people who think about college as a place to explore and grow.
 We seek students who are eager to think in complex ways about big global challenges, challenge themselves to take risks along the way, and act in the world through the lens of their own diverse experiences.
 Don’t let test scores and GPA hold you back from discovering your full potential at the University of Washington.
 We won’t.

 Honors at a Glance